-Minimum Requirements Advanced Requirements Requirement is met: yes (✔) or no (╳) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations Policies and processes are communicated internally and externally as appropriate 1 Corporate staff is well aware of relevant policies and processes.
+Minimum Requirements Adv anced Re equirements Requirement is met: yes (🖋) or no (XX) Findings and Observations Requirement is met: yes (✔) or no (※) Findings and Observations Findings and Observations Policies and processes are communicated internally and externally as appropriate \checkmark Corporate staff is well aware of relevant policies and processes.
 A number of corporate policies (such as the E&S policy) and processes (such as the Compensation Payment Mechanism) are communicated externally.
 Tender evaluation processes are clearly communicated to bidders.
-Independent review mechanisms are utilised to address sustainability issues in cases of project capacity shortfalls, high sensitivity of particular issues, or the need for enhanced credibility 1 Donors have reviewed a number of sustainability issues and provided capacity building support.
+Independent review mechanisms are utilised to address sustainability issues in cases of project capacity shortfalls, high sensitivity of particular issues, or the need for enhanced credibility \checkmark Donors have reviewed a number of sustainability issues and provided capacity building support.
 KfW has also provided an independent tender agent for the Sebzor project tenders.
-Procurement plans and processes have been developed for project implementation $\checkmark$ PEC and their engineering consultants have developed formal procurement plans in some projects and in others, such as Sebzor, have divided the project into different tender packages during the detailed design stage, based on a good understanding of contractor capabilities.
+Procurement plans and processes have been developed for project implementation \checkmark PEC and their engineering consultants have developed formal procurement plans in some projects and in others, such as Sebzor, have divided the project into different tender packages during the detailed design stage, based on a good understanding of contractor capabilities.
 Major procurement has included a prequalification stage.
 PEC has developed some internal capabilities for some supplies and services, e.g. owns its own quarry.
-Anti-corruption measures are strongly emphasised in procurement planning processes $\checkmark$ Anti-corruption measures are included in the bidding documents and the contracts with the contractors.
+Anti-corruption measures are strongly emphasised in procurement planning processes \checkmark Anti-corruption measures are included in the bidding documents and the contracts with the contractors.
 The donor generally sets up these requirements.
 For example, the agreement with Madad for the enabling works refers to the KfW policy for sanctionable practice-social and environmental responsibility.
-Procurement plans and processes have been developed for project operation $\checkmark$ There are no procurement needs for operations at this stage.
+Procurement plans and processes have been developed for project operation \checkmark There are no procurement needs for operations at this stage.

-Minimum Requirements Advanced Requirements Requirement is met: yes (✔) or no (╳) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations Conformance a and Compliance The project has no major non- compliances relating to governance $\checkmark$ There are no indications for any major non-compliances.
-There are no non There are no indications for any non Processes and objectives relating be met with: ng to proo curement have been and are on track to There are no non- compliances $\checkmark$ There are no indications for any non- compliances. • no major non-compliances $\checkmark$ There are no indications for any major non-compliances in procurement. • no major non-conformances $\checkmark$ There are no indications for any major non-conformances in procurement.
-There are no non- There are no indications for any non- Any procurement related commitments have been or are on track to be met $\checkmark$ There are no indications otherwise. conformances $\checkmark$ conformances Outc omes There are no significant unresolved corporate and external governance issues identified $\checkmark$ One corporate governance issue, related to the exit of IFC as a shareholder, is on track to being resolved.
-Procurement of works, goods a nd servic es across major project components is: ] I • equitable √ From the review of procurement documentation as well as from interviews with the PEC procurement unit and contractor, there are no indications of any issues with procurement processes.
+Minimum Requirements Advanced Requirements Requirement is met: yes (✔) or no (╳) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations Conformance a nd Compliance The project has no major non- compliances relating to governance \checkmark There are no indications for any major non-compliances.
+There are no non There are no indications for any non Processes and objectives relatin be met with: ng to proc curement have been and are on track to compliances \checkmark compliances. • no major non-compliances \checkmark There are no indications for any major non-compliances in procurement. • no major non-conformances \checkmark There are no indications for any major non-conformances in procurement.
+There are no non There are no indications for any non Any procurement related commitments have been or are on track to be met \checkmark There are no indications otherwise. conformances \checkmark conformances Outco omes There are no significant unresolved corporate and external governance issues identified \checkmark One corporate governance issue, related to the exit of IFC as a shareholder, is on track to being resolved.
+Procurement of works, goods ar nd servic es across major project components is: equitable efficient √ From the review of procurement documentation as well as from interviews with the PEC procurement unit and contractor, there are no indications of any issues with procurement processes.
 Contracting and contractor performance is also supervised by donor agencies.
-There are no unresolved corporate and external governance issues identified $\checkmark$ No unresolved issues have been identified. • efficient $\checkmark$ See above transparent $\checkmark$ See above $\checkmark$
+There are no unresolved corporate and external governance issues identified \checkmark No unresolved issues have been identified. • transparent v V See above